antmicro/ecos-mars-zx3/README.rst

 The source of the port is provided with this manual, in a separate ``src.tar.bz2`` file.

 By default, two general purpose configuration files are provided with the relese.
-See :ref:`ready-made` for details.
+See `Ready-made .ecc files`_ for details.

 Eventually all the files mentioned above will be made available online.